PellelNitram/xournalpp_htr/docs/user_guide.md

 # Usage

 The usage of the project is fairly simple.
-First, there is a Python script that performs the actual work.
-Second, the Lua plugin can be used from within Xournal++ and uses the aforementioned Python script under the hood.
+First, there is a Python script that performs the actual work & is useful for headless operations like batch processing.
+Second, and probably much more useful for the average user, the Lua plugin can be used from within Xournal++ and invokes the aforementioned Python script under the hood.

 ## The Lua plugin